wrangel/globschi/README.md

-# Drone Imagery Showcase
+# Marvels From Above

-Welcome to the **Drone Imagery Showcase**!
+Welcome to the **Marvels From Above**!
 This website is designed to display stunning aerial photography and videography captured during my drone flights.
 Explore the beauty of landscapes, cityscapes, and unique perspectives that only drone photography can provide.

 ## Table of Contents